tabatkins/proposal-local-font-access/README.md

 While these methods work well at addressing *most* cases for popular/needed fonts, allowing pages to avoid loading webfonts in many cases, they don't allow for sites that need rare or specific fonts for correct display.
+For example:

-For example, design/publishing sites that want to allow users to use their own font collection;
+* design/publishing sites that want to allow users to use their own font collection
-or sites showcasing ancient/dead languages
+* sites showcasing ancient/dead languages
-(such as Egyptology sites showing heiroglyphics) that aren't well-supported in system fonts and won't ever be popular enough to be "above the line" in the crawl data, or minority languages wanting to use a new font that's not yet popular enough to show up in the crawl data.
+	(such as Egyptology sites showing heiroglyphics)
+	that aren't well-supported in system fonts
+	and won't ever be popular enough to be "above the line" in the crawl data
+* minority languages wanting to use a new font that's not yet popular enough to show up in the crawl data.

 ## Proposal ##